 Term Meaning

 Schedule I Bank Canadian-owned Bank

 Schedule II Bank Foreign-owned Bank

 Senior Debt A bond or other form of debt that takes priority over other debt securities sold by the issuer.

-Subordinated Debt A bond or other form of debt that ranks below senior debt but higher than other debt securities sold by the issuer.

-Not Rated Financial Institutions who do not require a rating agencies review of their financial position.
+A bond or other form of debt that ranks below senior debt but higher than other debt securities sold by the issuer.
+Financial Institutions who do not require a rating agencies review of their financial position.
 This decision is typically associated with the type of debt the institution issues.

+Subordinated Debt

+Not Rated

 DBRS investment qua lity categories for short-term securities:

 R-1 High (investment grade) credit quality

 R-2 Medium (average grade) credit quality

 R-3 Low (speculative) credit quality

-High The relation of a line with in such as
+High

 Middle The relative standing within each rating classification, e.g. R-1 High is, by definition the

 Low highest credit quality available.

-DBRS investment qua ality categories for bonds and long-term debt are:
+DBRS investment qua lity categories for bonds and long-term debt are:

-AAA Highest quality credit
+ААА Highest quality credit

 AA Superior credit

+А Upper mid grade credit